wp-plugins/tag-list-widget/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fix fatal error in older WordPress versions resulting from PHP4 and PHP5 constructors existing in widget class.

 = 1.0.0.2 =
 * Fix bug in post count threshold that resulted in no terms being listed.